 What’s a replacement card?

-Let's say a customer pulls a serial numbered card from a pack and for some reason, it's damaged.
+Let’s say a customer pulls a serial numbered card from a pack and for some reason, it’s damaged.
 Once noticed, the customer contacts the manufacturer to issue a formal complaint about the damaged serial numbered card.
-As a response, the company produces a non-serial numbered example of the card, hand serial numbers it with the same serial number as the damaged card associated with the complaint, and sends it to the customer.
-This is why some cards that normally would be found with stamped serial numbers can sometimes be found with hand serial numbers.
-These are called Replacements.
+As a response, the company produces a non-serial numbered example of the card, prints or hand serial numbers it with the same exact serial number as the damaged card associated with the complaint, and sends it to the customer usually along with a letter of courtesy.
+This is why some cards that normally would be found with stamped serial numbers can sometimes be found with hand-written serial numbers.
+Regardless of how the replacement serial number was added – printed or hand-written – these cards are called Replacements.
+Sometimes you’ll find autographed cards without serial numbers printed where they should be; these are called, Unfulfilled Replacements.
 These are exceedingly rare instances but they do exist.
-Here's a replacement version of the same card shown above:
+Here’s a replacement version of the same card shown above:

 The perception of replacement cards.

 Since these are essentially just swap outs for damaged cards of the same serial number, replacement cards especially those with hand-written serial numbers can be quite valuable and collectible.
 Even though the serial number is hand written directly onto the card, it still exists.
 The hand serial numbering just makes it that much more rare and unique, and as a result much more valuable than if the serial number didn’t exist at all.
 Also consider this, for the replacement card to have entered the market, a customer would have had to pull a damaged card and had the desire to take action by contacting the manufacturer to issue a formal complaint.
 This action, in and of itself, is an incredibly rare human occurrence.